Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Results

 \subsection{Reproducibility from the CemrgApp pipeline}

 The mean and median times to complete the whole pipeline were 26 minutes and 25 seconds and 16 minutes 43 seconds, respectively.
 Most cases were completed between 14 and 36 minutes.
 Four outliers were identified, where the process took 52, 100, 148, and 232 minutes respectively.
+The hardware used varied from a laptop with 8GB RAM and 4 cores to a desktop workstation with 128GB RAM and 64 cores.
 In nine cases the time logging document was not created or deleted by the user.
 Users attempted the \emph{semi-automatic} pipeline (Section~\ref{sec:methods-cemrgapp}) and only defaulted to the \emph{manual} pipeline when the multi-label segmentation presented problems.
 Problems with the automatic segmentation were primarily related to the segmentation or labelling of the pulmonary veins.
 For example, the neural network would output a good atrial body geometry, but presented missing or joined pulmonary veins which required manual intervention.
 The distribution between semi-automatic and manual cases -out of 100- was 51 and 49, respectively.
 None of the manual cases required the user to perform a fully manual segmentation.

 \paragraph{Shape Measurements.} The calculations of Hausdorff distance, mean and median were calculated per atrial structure, full atrium, left atrial body, left/right superior/inferior pulmonary veins, and left atrial appendage.
 Given the resolution of the image, an error of 1mm or less was considered \emph{acceptable}.
 The majority of the mean and median smallest-distances were below 1 mm, the left superior and inferior pulmonary veins presented the largest differences.
 Only the left pulmonary veins reached values above 1mm in the mean distance, although the 75th percentile were still calculated around or under 1mm.
 The Hausdorff distance, as a \emph{worst case scenario} measurement, had a mean value of 9.5 mm, but had ranges reaching almost 30mm in the inter-operator left atrial body due to the uncertainty in the positioning of the mitral valve in the manual pipeline cases.
 In all measurements, intra-operator variability results were notably smaller compared to the results corresponding to the inter-operator variability.
 Figure~\ref{fig:res-inter-intra-dist} shows boxplots showing the different measurements.